lebrunthibault/lebrunthibault.github.io/content/post/développement backend/Design Patterns/design patterns.md

 In basile

-- NB : in basile we use messages as commands but it’s messsage handlers that connect to a specific receiver and not client code
+- NB : in basile we use messages as commands but it’s message handlers that connect to a specific receiver and not client code
 - We could use commands to wire up some frontend and backoffice features but how do we serialize the command in the front ?